MoeHurmoz/Dashboard/README.md

 ## Media Queries

-- Devices with hover support will see the sidebar expand on hover.
+- Devices that support hover will see the sidebar menu expand when hovered.
-- Devices without hover support (like touch devices) will activate the menu expansion on click, and for a better user experience I have made clicking the menu buttons not activate the expansion, but clicking anywhere else in the menu activates the expansion.
+- Devices that do not support hover, such as touch devices, the sidebar menu will expand on click.
+To enhance the user experience, clicking on menu buttons will not trigger the expansion, but clicking elsewhere in the sidebar menu will.

 ## Live Demo Server